andreas-ka/explore-sthlm-react-frontend/README.md

 ### Site user goal

-This website is aimed at primarly two types, the one who wants to share an event, and the other who wants to find an event or something to do.
-Age is not an factor on this website, it's expected visitors would be in the range from 10-70.
+This website is aimed at primarly two types, the one who wants to share an event, and the other who wants to find something to do.
+Age is not a factor on website, it's expected visitors would be in the range from 10-70.

-People who are planning an event can share it and easily reach out to alot of people, describe the events detail, like location and cost for example.
+People who are planninging an event can share it primariy reach out o alot of people, describe the events detail, like location and cost for example.
 They can also see what people think of their previous events by the rating and reviews people who attended it have given.
 They also have a better understanding of how many people that will attend their event due to the attend button that's featured on each event.

 The ones who are not planning an event and are here to found one to attend or get inspired can easily navigate the website, click attend on events and later found them in the calendar.
 Sort events by categorys and easy found out details about each event.

 ### Site owner goal
-As the site owner i thought i would be fun and a great way to see whats happening in my city.
+As the site owner i thought i would be fun and a great way to see what's happening in my city.
 Deliver a way for people to reach out easily when they are planning an event.
-All mayor sites only contains bigger events, my hopes for this page is to let people share smaller things, your friendly neighborhood flea sale and so on.
+All major sites only contain bigger events, my hopes for this page is to let people share smaller things, your friendly neighborhood flea sale and so on.

 ---